anibalbastiass/android.cs.shopcartchallenge/README.md

 - Frontend (Android):
   - From a personal project with a solid, scalable and clean architecture for Android apps (CLEAN + MVVM), begins complete features for this project.
-  - Work with TDD (Test Drive Development) for build with Unit tests with Mockito (Unit tests), Roboelectric (Integration Tests) and Espresso (Instrumental tests).
+  - Work with TDD (Test Drive Development) for build with Unit tests with Mockito (Unit tests).

 This project contains the following milestones